cladam/cladam.github.io/_projects/tbdflow.md

 # Explicitly checks for local branches older than one day.
 tbdflow check-branches

+# Generate a CHANGELOG
+tbdflow changelog --unreleased

+# Do a dry run to see what git commands will be executed
+tbdflow --dry-run sync

 # Checks for a new version of tbdflow and updates it if available.
 tbdflow update